hyosung11/Launch-School/Courses/journal.md

 16:11 I turned off the machines upstairs, but left the one downstairs running.
 Getting closer to being ready for the interview assessment.

 18:35 My stomach is full of Tori Ramen and I am back at my work station working on problems.

+22:06 I finished the Launch School book Introduction to Regular Expressions.
+Time for bed and cold soccer game tomorrow.